Code-Crusaders-NWU/HumanMovementSciences-NWU/README.md

 ## Backend integration on local devices

-If you wish to replicate the work done by Code Crusaders or have a possible use case for this code base you can simply follow these commands to replicate this almost exact work environment on your local windows computer.
+If you wish to replicate the work done by Code Crusaders or have anpther possible use case for this code base you can simply follow these commands to replicate this almost exact work environment on your local windows computer.

 ### Clone HMS Repo with Git:
 - Navigate to a directory of your choosing using a CLI (Command Line Interface):